Scheduled MonumentsEnglandAnglo-Scandinavian high cross shaft and medieval cross base in the churchyard of All Saints' Church

 What is Anglo-Scandinavian high cross shaft and medieval cross base in the churchyard of All Saints' Church?

-All Saints' Church, Derbyshire contains an Anglo-Scandinavian high cross shaft and medieval cross base, monuments that reflect the religious and cultural transitions of northern England.
+All Saints' Church, Derbyshire contains an Anglo-Scandinavian high cross shaft and medieval cross base which represent distinct periods of ecclesiastical monument construction.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008607.

 Who is responsible for protecting Anglo-Scandinavian high cross shaft and medieval cross base in the churchyard of All Saints' Church?